 b.
 Inform constituents of contact information.

 c.
 Solicit staff‘s concerns on related matters to be forward to the Board for review, discussion, and/or action.

 d.
 Perform duties as assigned.

 Employees may propose amendments to these bylaws at any time by submitting a petition with the proposed changes to the Board for consideration at a regular Board meeting.
 The petition must be signed by at least twenty (20) percent of all employees.
-Proposed amendments in conflict with Augusta University, Georgia Regents Health System and the University System of Georgia policies, or state or federal laws shall be so documented and returned to the petitioners.
+Proposed amendments in conflict with Augusta University, Augusta University Health System and the University System of Georgia policies, or state or federal laws shall be so documented and returned to the petitioners.
 The Board will review the proposed amendment and, if endorsed by a majority of the council members, forward to the President’s Cabinet for consideration and approval.